-If you encountered a BSOD while trying to install the Anniversary Update, we prepared a few solutions that might actually be helpful to you, so check them out below.
+If you encountered a BSOD while trying to install Windows 10, we prepared a few solutions that might actually be helpful to you, so check them out below.

 - Right-click on the Start Menu button, and choose Command Prompt (Admin)

 - Wait for the process to finish (it may take a while because it will scan your whole system for errors)